RELY Collar Strategy

 RELY (Remitly Global, Inc.), in the Technology sector, (Software - Infrastructure industry), listed on NASDAQ.

-Remitly Global, Inc. provides digital financial services for immigrants and their families.
-It primarily offers cross-border remittance services in approximately 150 countries.
-The company was incorporated in 2011 and is headquartered in Seattle, Washington.
+Remitly Global, Inc. specializes in providing digital financial services tailored for immigrants and their families.
+Primarily, it enables international money transfers, operating in nearly 150 countries.
+Founded in 2011, the company maintains its headquarters in Seattle, Washington.

-A beta of 0.40 indicates RELY has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
-The trailing P/E of 47.45 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+A beta of 0.34 indicates RELY has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.

 What is a collar on RELY?